andre-st/dotfiles/README.md

 Now there is only a single 24-inch office EIZO monitor.
 I think it helps me to focus and maybe reduce electricity bills (∅10 W).

-My larger television is connected as a second output device, but I usually don't use it for work.
+My larger television was connected as a second output device, but I did not use it for multi-monitor work layouts.

 Dark flat design theme (so that I don't look into a bright lamp for many hours, especially on TV), no full-blown desktop environment,